Table of Contents

 Odin (Norse God)

-Son of Bor and Bestla, the giantess, Odin was the great god of war, battle, death, healing and wisdom in Norse mythology.
+Son of Bor and Bestla, Odin was the great god of war, battle, death, healing and wisdom in Norse mythology.
 He was a widely revered Norse god famously known as the ‘All-Father’.
 Odin was the husband of Frigg, the Norse goddess of marriage, and the father of Thor, the famous god of thunder.
 Even today, Odin remains a prominent god among the Germanic peoples.